Mortgage deposits explained

 It helps to put down as much as you can comfortably afford as part of your deposit.
 This way, your monthly mortgage payments will be less and you’ll have a bigger share of equity in your home.

-You’ll require a different kind of deposit if you’re keen on purchasing a home to rent out or as part of a shared ownership agreement.
+You’ll require a different kind of deposit if you’re keen on purchasing a home to rent out, or as part of a shared ownership agreement.

-Buy to Let mortgage deposit
+Buy to Let deposit

 Shared ownership deposit